 - There will be a remote review of your resource database and feedback on any changes/improvements required.

-- Following the site visit, a report with a recommendation from the review team is completed and submitted to the chair of the AIRS Accreditation Program for approval and a letter is sent to notify the agency of the results.
+- Following the site visit, a report with a recommendation from the review team is completed and submitted to the chair of the AIRS Accreditation Commission for approval and a letter is sent to notify the agency of the results.